 When a Van Gogh was used as a chicken coop door

 At the risk of sounding like a broken record, the myth about van Gogh isn't exactly true.
+He exhibited and received recognition from fellow artists during his lifetime.

 But it remains that his art was so shockingly modern that most people did not understand it.

+Let us enter the time machine and land in the 1880s.
+It has only been ten years since the birth of that horrible thing called Impressionism.
 The word is an insult a journalist threw at a talentless bunch of young painters.

 The press called Impressionist paintings "daubs splattered by monkeys playing with colors" or "a war against beauty."